cobisLab/YTLR/README.md

 >* -check: Check if the article relates to the yeast species (1 --> check, 0 -> do not check, default = 1).

+>* -download: Check if the user wants to use the auto full text retrieval script based on the PMC FTP service (1 -> yes, 0 -> no, default = 1).

 >* -o: The output directory for the results.

 **Notice!**

-It may take a while to download the full texts using the PMC ftp services due to its file package structures.
+***It may take a while (generally, half an hour to several hours, depending on the network bandwidth and the number of articles given) to download the full texts using the PMC ftp services due to its file package structures.
+We do not suggest using wifi connections for this automated script since the download process may break in wifi transmissions.***

 # Example and Output Results